 - More Private

-The Virtual Therapist Network has a wide range of professional online therapists who are trained and experienced in couple’s therapy and can provide you the online therapy you need in the comfort and privacy of your own home.
+The Virtual Therapist Network has a wide range of professional online therapists who are trained and experienced in marriage/divorce and can provide you the online counseling you need in the comfort and privacy of your own home.

 This article may be freely distributed in its entirety in any e-zine, newsletter, blog, or website as long as the website links remain intact, unchanged, and are included, in their entirety, with every reproduction.